markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 As a new developer, this probably looks pretty daunting.
 How are you supposed to know how to create this?
 Surely, they should hire someone with more experience than you.

 Fear not.
 Many real-world companies don't expect even seasoned developers to know everything at the beginning of a new project.
 Part of the development process for any project is figuring out new technologies.

-The key is to take it one step at a time.
-Setting up the project correctly when you're starting it will go a long way towards making the rest of it go more smoothly.
-That said, let's jump right in and start coding!
+With that said, let's jump right in and start coding!

 ## Get Started with the Command Line

 In the old days, entering text-based commands on a black screen (known as the **command-line interface**, or **CLI**) was the only way to interact with a computer.
-There was no graphical user interface (aka GUI) with icons, menus, and buttons to click.

-Now that powerful operating systems like Windows and macOS exist, most computer users never have to even look at a CLI.
+But now that powerful, graphical operating systems like Windows and macOS exist, most people never have to even look at a CLI.
 For developers, though, the command line (often called the **terminal**) is still commonly used for many tasks.

 Later in the boot camp, the CLI will become integral to building full-stack applications.
 For now, we'll use it to set up our project.

 ### Access the Command Line on a Mac
-Mac users, you already have a built-in Terminal app, which you can launch by searching for "terminal" in the Spotlight Search (click the 🔍 icon in the top-right corner, or use the keyboard shortcut Command+Spacebar).
+Mac users, you already have a built-in Terminal app, which you can launch by searching for "terminal" in the Spotlight Search (click the 🔍 icon in the top-right corner, or by using the keyboard shortcut Command+Spacebar).

 ### Access the Command Line on Windows
 Windows users, you installed [Git Bash](https://git-scm.com/downloads) as part of the prework.
 Open Git Bash by using the search box in the bottom-left corner (or by using the keyboard shortcut "Windows key + S") to search for "git bash".

 ### Use the Command Line

-Regardless of your operating system, you should see a window that looks like this when you open the command line:
+When you open the command line, you should see a window that looks like this:

 ![terminal window](./assets/step-1/100-terminal.png)